-Admission of Freshmen • There are no special admission requirements for the School of Engineering beyond the university’s general admission requirements.
+There are no special admission requirements for the School of Engineering beyond the university’s general admission requirements.
 However, it is highly recommended that students entering the School of Engineering as freshmen have the four high-school units required by the university in mathematics to include the following: Algebra I, geometry, Algebra II and trigonometry and that the student have four units in natural science selected from biology, chemistry and physics, with at least one unit laboratory-based.

-Admission of Transfer Students • An overall “C” average in course work taken at other approved colleges is required for transfer into the School of Engineering.
+An overall “C” average in course work taken at other approved colleges is required for transfer into the School of Engineering.
 In unusual cases, the rule may be waived with the approval of the appropriate department chair and the dean.

-Admission of International Students • International undergraduate applicants must have received a high-school diploma with a “C” average or better and have completed a minimum of 12 years of primary and secondary education.
+International undergraduate applicants must have received a high-school diploma with a “C” average or better and have completed a minimum of 12 years of primary and secondary education.
 Those prospective students whose native language is other than English must submit evidence of ability in English by a minimum TOEFL score of 550 (paper) or 80 (Internet-based).
 Those students transferring from other colleges and universities must have an overall B average or better on all courses taken.